 4. Perks, freebies and potentially better pricing

-Private banks tend to have events for their clients, Calabrese says.
+Private banks may offer benefits outside of your bank account.
+For instance, private banks tend to have events for their clients, Calabrese says.

 5. Business benefits

 Business owners can also benefit from having their personal private banking or wealth management relationship with the same bank as their business account.
 This relationship may help secure commercial lending opportunities or discounts or benefits on the business banking side.
-“I think business owners are going to represent a reasonably significant percentage of private banking clients,” Foy says.
+“I think business owners are going to represent a reasonably significant percentage of private banking clients,” says J.D.
+Power’s Foy.